sheebans/ss-Gooru-FE/docs/feature-flags.md

 Useful to hide the resource number

 ## `collections.player.showQuestionFeedback`
-Useful to always show or hide feedback per question, this takes priority over assessment settings when provided
+Useful to always show or hide feedback per question, this takes priority over assessment settings when provided, the default value is undefined